mrsoong/motion-keyboard/deliverables/iteration-01.plan.md

 ## Process

-The team conducted a meeting to go over potential ideas that anyone may have had before finalising our project.
+The team conducted a meeting to go over potential ideas that anyone may have had before finalizing our project.
 We are all passionate about accessibility, but we wanted to ensure that we create a product that is both meaningful to us and functional to the end user, so we conducted research on our own before the meeting on what areas of accessibility are potentially lacking in useful software and discussed this during the meeting.

 #### Roles & responsibilities